 We understand that moving away from home to live in student accommodation is almost as important as finding the right place to study.

-Here at Leeds College of Art most of our first year students choose to live in the student accommodation we supply.
+Here at Leeds Arts University most of our first year students choose to live in the student accommodation we supply.
 We offer Carlton Hill and Liberty Park, the benefits of which are:

-You'll be living with other creative students from Leeds College of Art
+You'll be living with other creative students from Leeds Arts University

 You'll be living in shared flats, so you'll get to know more students from across all of our degree programmes

-Our accomodation is well located so you can be sure you'll be getting the most out of Leeds from when you first arrive
+Our accommodation is well located so you can be sure you'll be getting the most out of Leeds from when you first arrive

 We ensure the accommodation meets the high standards you expect